 In addition to being the first day of Black History month, this is also my 21 month Transitioning Anniversary, YAY ME!
 Congratulations to all the transitioners who decided to take the plunge and transition to natural hair.
 I hope your transition allows you to learn and love your hair, as I have during mine.
 Check out my tips for transitioners, present and future.

 I found a widget to count down to my BC, which I have decided will be on Saturday June 30, 2012.
 Just in time for the Essence Festival in New Orleans!
-Read more...(521 words, 2 images, estimated 2:05 mins reading time)
+Read more...(522 words, estimated 2:05 mins reading time)

 This week was interesting, to say the least.
 I have been on travel all week and will continue to be through next week.
 In anticipation of this, my plan was to start my wash routine (pre-poo) on Saturday night.
 Unfortunatly, things didn’t work out that way.